yehia67/documentation/iri/0.1/references/api-reference.md

 | Content-Type | application/json | Optional |
 | Authorization  | Bearer {token} | Optional  |

-**Important note:** This API is currently in beta and is subject to change.
+**Important:** This API is in beta, and is subject to change.
 We recommend that you don't use this API in production applications.

 ## addNeighbors